LubnaMasood/DevOps-Practical-Project/README.md

 ## Acknowledgements

 * Many thanks to the trainer Victoria Sacre for all her help and guidance.
-* The 22MarEnable1 Cohort for their support and advice
+* The 22MarEnable1 Cohort for their support and advice.
 * The CI Pipeline template is from QA Community.